The Jubilee® worm drive hose clip was invented in April 1921 and patented by Commander Lumley Robinson, the founder of L Robinson and Company.

 Jubilee® Clips expanded its range of hose clips to include Superclamps, O-Clips and High Torque clips.

-Jubilee® Clips moved into new 40,000 sq ft site, able to accommodate all manufacturing and technical facilities of the group in a single location for the first time since the company was founded.
+Jubilee® Clips moved into a new 40,000 sq ft site, able to accommodate all manufacturing and technical facilities of the group in a single location for the first time since the company was founded.

 Lloyds Register approval was extended to include Light Range clips in 304 and Original Range clips in 316 stainless steel.